Summary

 Tenure

-On December 2, 2020, Kelly cast his first Senate vote, a “no” vote on the nomination of Kathryn C. Davis to the United States Court of Federal Claims.[64]
+On December 2, 2020, Kelly cast his first Senate vote, a “no” vote on the nomination of Kathryn C. Davis to the U.S. Court of Federal Claims.[68]
 On December 9, Kelly voted “no” on a resolution blocking President Donald Trump from selling $23 billion in drones to the United Arab Emirates.
 Kelly split his vote by voting yes on another resolution blocking F-35 sales to the UAE.
-Both resolutions failed.[65]
+Both resolutions failed.[69]

-In the wake of the January 6 United States Capitol attack, Kelly said that Vice President Mike Pence and Trump’s cabinet “have the responsibility to discuss invoking the 25th amendment“, Section 4 of which allows the vice president and cabinet to declare the president unable to serve and transfer presidential power to the vice president.
-Kelly voted to convict in Trump’s second impeachment trial, along with 56 other senators.[66]
+In the wake of the January 6 U.S. Capitol attack, Kelly said that Vice President Mike Pence and Trump’s cabinet “have the responsibility to discuss invoking the 25th amendment”, Section 4 of which allows the vice president and cabinet to declare the president unable to serve and transfer presidential power to the vice president.
+Kelly voted to convict in Trump’s second impeachment trial, along with 56 other senators.[70]

 Committee assignments